digitalservicebund/a2j-rechtsantragstelle/doc/adr/0012-testing-strategy-assessment.md

   - State machine transitions: For example, `/tests/e2e/flowPages/beratungshilfe/vorabcheck/beratungshilfe.vorabcheck.spec.ts` tests the complete traversal of the Beratungshilfe Vorabcheck flow.
 Page accessibility is checked inconsistently across the e2e tests of the flows.
   - CSRF protection: Such as `/tests/e2e/common/csrf.spec.ts`, which validates CSRF token behavior across multiple tabs.

-- **React Component Tests**:
-  React component tests are located in the `/app/components/__test__` folder.
-  These tests validate the rendering and behavior of React components.
-  Examples include:

-  - `/app/components/beratungshilfe/__test__/BeratungshilfeForm.test.tsx` tests the rendering and behavior of the Beratungshilfe form component.
-  - `/app/components/beratungshilfe/__test__/BeratungshilfeVorabcheck.test.tsx` tests the rendering and behavior of the Beratungshilfe Vorabcheck component.

 ### Test Coverage

 - **Coverage Reports**: Coverage is captured using Vitest.
 Reports can be generated using `npm run test:coverage`.
 We use `istanbul` to generate coverage reports.